PedemonteGiacomo/BlazorWithRedux/README.md

 ### EFFECTS

-In the implementation of the [Weather](https://github.com/PedemonteGiacomo/BlazorWithRedux/tree/master/Store/Weather) component using Redux Fluxor Undoable states, the usage of the effects was needed because the main purpose of this component is to retrieve data from a ìsimulatedî API, so retrieving data from a JSON file and display 10 results of this retreived data that changes randomly every time we fetch or load those ì*WeatherForecasts*î
+In the implementation of the [Weather](https://github.com/PedemonteGiacomo/BlazorWithRedux/tree/master/Store/Weather) component using Redux Fluxor Undoable states, the usage of the effects was needed because the main purpose of this component is to retrieve data from a ‚Äúsimulated‚Äù API, so retrieving data from a JSON file and display 10 results of this retreived data that changes randomly every time we fetch or load those ‚Äú*WeatherForecasts*‚Äù

 ```csharp
 <button class="btn btn-outline-info" @onclick="LoadForecasts">Refresh Forecasts</button>